cvxgrp/retirement/CODE_OF_CONDUCT.md

-# cvxsimulator Code of Conduct
+# cvxretirement Code of Conduct

 ## Our Pledge